Naomi Replansky: Reception

 A documentary film Naomi Replansky at 100 by Megan Rossman, won several honors.
 An oil on linen portrait of Replansky by the artist Joseph Solman is in the permanent collection of the Hirshhorn Museum and Sculpture Garden at the Smithsonian Institution in Washington, D.C.

 Personal life

 Replansky turned 100 in May 2018 and lived another four years, giving her last public reading on December 10, 2022, less than a month before her death.
 In her later years, she lived on the Upper West Side of Manhattan with her Vienna-born wife, Eva Kollisch, an author and professor of comparative literature and women's studies at Sarah Lawrence College.
 Kollisch was rescued from the Nazis on a 1939 Kindertransport to the United Kingdom, eventually arriving in the United States in 1940.

 Together since the 1980s, Replansky and Kollisch married in 2009.
-Replansky died at her home on January 7, 2023, at the age of 104.
+Replansky died at home on January 7, 2023, at the age of 104.
+Kollisch died in October of that year.